 Nancy had never known her own mother after whom she was named.
 Nancy Ridel had died giving her life.
 It was many years ago now and yet her father still spoke of it as if it was as recent as the loss of Ann Elliott.
 The bonds of love could not be broken by something as simple as death.

 Nancy was suddenly jolted out of her midnight reminiscences into the moment as another sharp cracking sound was heard above her.
 She felt a real surge of fear as she looked up.

-Nan had fallen asleep in Dahdo Joe’s embrace.
+Nan had fallen asleep in Dahdo Joe's embrace.
 The noise had not woken her.
-Nancy rose, took Samuel from her arms and laid him on the mattress next to Johnny.
+Nancy rose, took Sammy from her arms and laid him in the cot.
 He did not stir.
 She straightened up.

 And then the baby inside her quickened for the first time.
 Suddenly.
 Unexpectedly.
-Vigourously.
+Vigorously.
 And her concern was transferred to the new life inside her.